HuntsmanCancerInstitute/OncoTree/README.md

 **HCI Data Science Hackathon** - Many thanks to the 2025 'OncoTree LLM: AI Assisted Tumor Classification for Precision Oncology' first place team: Bradley Demarest, Gabby Fort, Chase Maughan, Jake Reed, and David Nix

-**Installation**
+## Installation
-Install Java version 21 or later.
-Check it 'java -version' Download the latest USeq release and unzip it.
-See https://github.com/HuntsmanCancerInstitute/USeq/releases Download the latest OncoTree jar.
-See https://github.com/HuntsmanCancerInstitute/OncoTree/releases Download the latest OncoTree Resource folder and unzip it.
-See
+1. Install Java version 21 or later.
+Check it 'java -version'
+2. Download the latest USeq_XXX.zip release and unzip it.
+See https://github.com/HuntsmanCancerInstitute/USeq/releases
+3. Download the latest OncoTree OT_XXX.jar, see https://github.com/HuntsmanCancerInstitute/OncoTree/releases
+4. Download the latest OncoTree Resource folder OTResourcesXXX.zip and unzip it.
+See https://github.com/HuntsmanCancerInstitute/OncoTree/tree/master/Resources
+5. Obtain a Ollama.com key and save it in a file caused key.txt , alternatively see https://github.com/HuntsmanCancerInstitute/OncoTree/tree/master/Resources/RunScripts for bash and snakemake files for utilizing local nodes and a slurm cluster.

+## Usage
+1. Convert your tumor information into a structured JSON file with these elements:
+`{
+   "icd_code_descriptions": "Malignant neoplasm of pancreas; Malignant neoplasm of pancreas, unspecified; Adenocarcinoma; Pancreas", "original_path_lab_diagnosis": "Adenocarcinoma", "test_order_id": "2ZN719381V",
+   "sample_site": "Liver"
+}`
+For Tempus v3.3+ JSON reports, use the USeq/TempusPathoPrinter: